Guide>What about a CCRC?>THE UGLY!

 • Social interaction with independent living residents.
 Social interaction decreased once one made a transition out of independent living.
 Independent living residents attributed this to their own busy lives, lack of proximity, not wanting to be exposed to the depressing assisted living and skilled nursing environment, and not wanting to face their own mortality.
 Assisted living and skilled nursing residents seemed to accept social disengagement as expected and based on independent living residents not visiting them, not vice versa.|

 Independent living residents described assisted living and skilled nursing residents as lacking control and choosing not to be active.
-They noted that many assisted living residents did not speak to each other and that the facility used the assisted living room for other purposes because residents were not utilizing it.
+They noted that many assisted living residents did not speak to each other and that the facility used the assisted living room for other purposes because residents were not using it.

 Although assisted living and skilled nursing residents agreed that there was a decrease in social interaction, they did not blame their independent living friends.
-Rather, they considered it just a part of the dying process
+Rather, they considered it just a part of the dying process.

 • Nature of social interaction.
 Assisted living and skilled nursing residents also expressed changes in the quality of interaction.
 Although having longtime independent living friendships, they developed new friends in assisted living or skilled nursing.
 They considered their lives as "different" than their independent living friends’ lives and thus had little in common with them any longer.